coronel08/my-notes/notes/docs/aws.md

 4. Performance Efficiency - use computing resources efficiently
 5. Cost Optimization service - Reduce cost of ownership, avoid or eliminate unneeded cost

+When providing solutions can split requirements into:
+* Functional Requirements : Define what an application does
+* Non Functional Requirements : Define how an application operates

+* Cloud Value Framework, problems may occur with Migration related costs, such as Cloud Readiness and Entrenched It Organization be sure to look into:
+    1. Cost Savings : Total Cost of Ownership (TCO), compare cost of on premise vs aws and performance increases.
+Consumption based model allows to pay only for what you use.
+        * Formula for Cost savings / sunk costs + migration costs = ROI.
+Make sure to include operational costs, depreciation, and recovery value for Hardware
+    2. Staff Productivity : Cloud opens up productivity with servers, networks, storage, apps, facilities, and security
+    3. Operational Resilience
+    4. Business Agility

+* Cloud Economics is made up of :
+    * Business Value(Total Cost of Ownership TCO) :
+    * Cloud Financial Management : use measurements and accountability to track spending.
+Optimize cost by identifying waste.
+Plan and Forecast future costs and spending.
+Cloud Financial Operations means investing in people process and tools.

+## Amazon Partner Network
+- Consulting Partners - firms that help customers design, architect, build, migrate and manage their workloads and applications on AWS.
+Can include MSP
+    - Can achieve levels Registered => Select => Advanced => Premier
+- Technology Partners - provide hardware, connectivity and software solutions that are hosted on or integrated with the AWS cloud.
+Can include Independent Software Vendors
+    - Can Achieve 3 tiers based on engagement Registered => Select => Advanced
+- Partner Central - provides partners with tools and content they need to grow their business on AWS

 Shared Responsiblity Model:
 **AWS is Responsible for**: Compute, Storage, Database, Networking, Edge Locations, Availability Zones and Regions.